Agriculture

 Sowing of Jute

 The sowing time of jute varies from region to region.
-It depends on the amount of pre-monsoon shower received, availability of residual moisture in the soil, and the variety of jute species cultivated.
-But in general, sowing season of jute is from March – May.
+It depends on the amount of pre-monsoon showers received, the availability of residual moisture in the soil, and the variety of jute species cultivated.
+But in general, the sowing season of jute is from March to May.

-Further, to sow the jute crops, either the line sowing method or broadcast method is used.
-But, due to several advantages of the line sowing method over the broadcast method, the former is largely used for jute farming.
+Further, to sow jute crops, either the line-sowing method or the broadcast method is used.
+However, due to several advantages of the line sowing method over the broadcast method, the former is widely used in jute farming.

 In the line sowing method,